 BondExchange makes obtaining a Colorado Public Adjuster bond easy.
 Simply log in to your account and use our keyword search to find the “public adjuster” bond in our database.
 Don’t have a login?
 Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone at (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Colorado Public Adjuster Bond?

 No, a credit check is not required for the Colorado Public Adjuster bond.
 Because the bond is considered relatively low risk, the same rate is offered to all public adjusters in Colorado regardless of their credit history.

 How Much Does the Colorado Public Adjuster Bond Cost?

-The Colorado Public Adjuster bond costs just $140 per year.
+The Colorado Public Adjuster bond costs just $140 per year or $14 per month.